-Functional and presentation currency
+2.2 Functional and presentation currency

-Items included in the Standalone Financial Statements of company are measured using the currency of the primary economic environment in which the entity operates ('the functional currency') which is Singapore Dollars.
-These Standalone Financial Statements are presented in Indian rupee (INR).
+Items included in the Standalone financial statements of each of the company entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
+The Standalone financial statements are presented in Indian rupee (INR), which is the Parent Company's / Group Company presentation currency.